China’s Private Vaccine Makers: Navigating in the Winds of Change

 The HPV vaccine, for instance.
 The market in the mainland is growing for it, unprecedentedly.
 The sudden awareness promoted by NGOs and government meant many learned about the possibility of preventing cervical cancer with a simple vaccine.
 Yet the abrupt jump in demand brought about excess demand, as well.
 Some Chinese vaccine makers have tried to break the foreign dominance in the market and a Xiamen-based company, Innowax, even received a green light from the National Medial Product Administration (NMPA), Chinese regulatory head for medical products.

 A gradual increase in the market share of Chinese private vaccine makers is expected to be observed in the mainland.

 Shedding light on Chinese vaccine makers after Covid-19

 Not dozens, but hundreds of vaccine makers around the globe announced a pipeline for the new coronavirus in a moving statement of solidarity against one of the most extensive and pervasive pandemics in centuries, including behemoths Sanofi and Johnson & Johnson (JNJ: NYSE).

-Numerous Chinese companies, naturally, joined the race, as their home is the known origin of the virus.
+Numerous Chinese companies, naturally, joined the race.
 Cansino Biologics (6185:HKEX), Tianjin-based biotech which previously developed an Ebola-vaccine and Walwax Biotechnology (300412:SH), known for its pneumococcal and meningococcal vaccines are amongst private companies that deserve to be kept tabs on.